reena-pasunuri/reena-pasunuri/README.md

 Hello!
-I'm Reena Pasunuri
+I'm Reena Pasunuri 👋

-I'm an ISTQB Certified Test Engineer ensuring software quality across various platforms and domains.
-My expertise spans manual and automation testing for web, mobile, and API applications, with a strong understanding of the entire software development and testing lifecycle (SDLC, STLC).
-I collaborate closely with developers, product managers, and stakeholders to deliver reliable, high-quality software that meets user needs.
+I'm an ISTQB Certified Test Engineer with 5+ years of experience in software testing, specializing in automation testing for web, mobile, and API applications.
+My expertise includes:

+✔ Selenium with Java for robust web automation
+✔ Playwright with TypeScript for modern UI automation
+✔ API Testing using Rest Assured & Postman
+✔ CI/CD Integration with Jenkins & GitHub Actions
+✔ Performance Testing with JMeter & BlazeMeter

+I thrive in Agile environments, collaborating with developers, product managers, and stakeholders to deliver high-quality software solutions.

 My Journey

-I recently completed an MSc in Computer Science in the UK, which helped me expand my technical expertise and adaptability.
-This experience reinforced my problem-solving skills, critical thinking, and resilience, which I apply to every project in software testing.
+I recently completed an MSc in Computer Science in the UK, which helped expand my technical expertise and adaptability.
+My experience has reinforced my problem-solving skills, critical thinking, and resilience, which I apply to every software testing project.

-Why I Created This Project
+Why I Created This repository

-This repository showcases my hands-on expertise in building robust, maintainable test automation frameworks.
-Each project is domain-specific and demonstrates my experience with various automation tools and programming languages.
+This GitHub portfolio showcases my hands-on expertise in building robust, maintainable test automation frameworks.
+Each project demonstrates real-world scenarios with industry best practices, covering:
+✔ Web, Mobile, and API automation
+✔ Test framework setup and structure
+✔ Execution reports, logs, and documentation
+✔ CI/CD pipeline integration

 Featured Projects